Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-the-api.md

 ## Using Fetch

-You can use the browser's fetch API to request data from GraqhQL.
+You can use the browser's fetch API to request data from GraphQL.
 You will need to authenticate yourself and set the appropriate content-type headers.

 ### Sending JSON GraphQL queries